-Sampling of County Business and Real Estate Activity, January 2013 to April 2014
+Sampling of County Business and Real Estate Activity

 The following list highlights a selection of business and real estate activity in Baltimore County from January 2013 to April 2014.

 This is a new mixed-use project in Towson developed by the Heritage Properties and Cordish Company joint venture.
-The four-acre development now under construction will include a 75,000 square foot, 3,400-seat, 15-screen multiplex cinema atop a three-story, 850-space garage and seven restaurants.
+The four-acre development, now under construction, includes seven restaurants and a 75,000-square-foot, 3,400-seat, 15 screen multiplex cinema, all atop a three-story, 850-space garage.
 The open, pedestrian-friendly plaza will include a traffic circle with a European-style fountain, bistro-style outdoor dining areas and landscaping.
 The County is investing $6.2 million toward the parking garage and $2 million for infrastructure improvements, which will leverage $85 million in private investment.
-Slated to open in late 2014, the project will bring an estimated 1,530 jobs to the area, 660 on the construction side and another 870 others when the project is operational.
+Opened in fall 2014, the project brings an estimated 1,530 jobs to the area, 660 on the construction side and 870 other jobs when the project is entirely operational.

 Wood Partners has teamed with Chesapeake Realty Partners to develop The Winthrop, which will consist of 295 units.
 Lease-up will commence May 2014.
 A second phase, developed by Wood Partners and Taylor Property Group, will comprise 175 units.
-The apartments will be owned and operated separately, but their design is complementary.
+The apartments will be owned and operated separately but their design is complementary.
 These buildings will replace a 70-year-old, 150-unit apartment complex and will triple the site’s density.
-In April 2013 it was announced that a proposed $60 million, 61-bed, 200-unit student housing project with first floor retail would be built at 101 York Road.
+In April 2013, it was announced that a proposed $60 million, 611-bed, 248-unit student housing project with first-floor retail would be built at 101 York Road.

 - General Dynamics Information Technology (formerly ViPS) – The largest tenant in Towson Commons has expanded its leased space from 120,000 square feet to 146,000 square feet to accommodate a consolidation from two other locations in the County.